marquis-code/road-trip-replay/Marquis-Abah.md

 # Comment
-Sincere appologies, written above is the update of my progress with the application and i aim to finisg it up if i had more time.
+Sincere appologies, written above is the update of my progress with the application and i aim to finishing it up if i had more time.